Dreams are free; reality requires a budget.

 |Residency card fee *||44||0|

-*Notes: 2021 – We are applying for our 10 year residency card so will not need this fee for a while.
+*Notes: 2021 – We have our 10 year residency cards so will not need this fee for a while.
 Not travelling due to Covid-19 meant we were home to use more water, etc. so our budget had to increase for some items.
 Previous budgets can be seen by following this link